HerberHoover/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 Description (optional): Add a description for the transaction.

 Click the "Add I/E" button to add the transaction to your records.
 The transaction will now appear in the list of transactions, organized by date.

+## Viewing Transactions by Category

+To view transactions by category, click the "View Categories" button.
+This will navigate you to the categories page, where you can see all the categories you've created.

+To view transactions from a specific category, click the button labeled with the name of the category you're interested in.
+This will display all transactions linked to that category.